brittaparks/Creating-An-Alert-Rule-In-Sentinel-PowerShell-Suspicious-Web-Request-/README.md

-# Creating An ALert Rule In Sentinel — Detecting Malicious PowerShell Web Requests in Sentinel
+# Creating An Alert Rule In Sentinel — Detecting Malicious PowerShell Web Requests in Sentinel

 ## Explanation